Hand Arthritis Symptoms and Treatment

 Symptoms of Arthritis in the Hands

-The symptoms of arthritis in hands can vary depending on the type and severity of the condition.
+The symptoms of arthritis in hands can vary depending on the type and severity of the condition and may progress over time.
 Common symptoms include:

-• Stiffness in the affected joints, particularly in the morning or after periods of inactivity.
+• Stiffness: Difficulty in moving the affected fingers or thumb, especially in the morning or after periods of inactivity.

 Diagnosis of Arthritis in the Hands